 JOIN the AFICIONADOS

-In recent years Lisbon’s culture scene has seen an explosion with visiting artists such as Ai Wei Wei holding exhibitions and the new Museum of Art, Architecture and Technology (MAAT) a spectacular structure on the banks of the River Tagus.
+In recent years Lisbon’s culture scene has seen an explosion with visiting artists such as Ai Wei Wei holding exhibitions and the new Museum of Art, Architecture and Technology (MAAT), a spectacular structure on the banks of the River Tagus.
 And if the beach calls, there’s plenty to choose from including the upmarket resort of Cascais, just around the coastline.
+Lisbon is also the gateway to the vast and poetic Alentejo, a region of rolling hills, ancient cork oaks and hilltop towns that seem to pause time.
 From any angle, Lisbon is undeniably a city of spectacular panoramas.

 A noble Palácio of cor de rosa in the leafy Príncipe Real district dates back to 1877, a luxurious family residence that courted Lisboan high society.
 Aptly, this former heritage palace is a rather fabulous boutique hotel of style – it is grandeur: suitably chilled.